-If you love hummingbirds and would like to see more in your garden, there are a of couple easy steps to attract them and convince them to stick around.
+There are over 300 species of hummingbird, and if you live in North America, chances are good you have some in your neighborhood.
+While they migrate to Southern Mexico and parts of South America in the winter, come spring, they know just where they left the best flower nectar behind!
+If you love hummingbirds and would like to see more in your garden, there are a couple of easy steps to attract them and convince them to stick around all spring, summer and fall.
 Create a hummingbird haven and have them coming back all season long!

 Grow plants that naturally attract hummingbirds.
-Flowers with long throats or large amounts of nectar are their favorites.
+Flowers with long throats or large amounts of nectar are their ideal.
+While they are attracted strongly to red and orange blossoms, any color will make a hungry hummingbird happy, so don’t feel tied to that.
 Some of their favorites?

 1 Cup White Sugar